What is SEO and How to Optimize WordPress SEO

 Because we are going to start how you can improve WordPress SEO?

 We will share all the top WordPress SEO tips to bring more and more organic traffic to your WordPress site.

-This is an ultimate truth that almost more than 70% bloggers choose WordPress because a majority of the expert opinion says that WordPress is SEO-friendly.
+This is the ultimate truth that almost more than 70% of bloggers choose WordPress because a majority of the expert opinion says that WordPress is SEO-friendly.

-No doubt, the WordPress generates the SEO-friendly code, but there are a lot of other SEO factors and efforts for maximizing traffic towards your website.
+No doubt, WordPress generates SEO-friendly code, but there are a lot of other SEO factors and efforts for maximizing traffic towards your website.

 In this basic WordPress SEO guide, we will talk about the following

 - Using SEO friendly URL structure in WordPress

 - Choosing the Best WordPress SEO plugin